dtnaylor/mctls-www/www/documentation.md

         }[ ]
 	}

-The format of the material varies depending upon the cipher suite agreed upon in the ServerHello message.

 ### Context Key Generation

+The keys used to encrypt/decrypt and MAC-protect application data are called *context keys*.
 There are six symmetric keys associated with each context:

 *	`client_read_key`: Encrypt/decrypt data from client to server.
 *	`server_read_key`: Encrypt/decrypt data from server to client.